-Stockholder Transaction Expenses:

-Sales load (as a percentage of offering price(1) - %

-Offering expenses (as a percentage of offering price(1) - %

-Dividend reinvestment plan expenses(2) None

-Total stockholder transaction expenses(1) - %

-Annual expenses (as a percentage of net assets attributable to common stock)(3):

-Base Management fee(4) 3.33%

-Loan servicing fee(5) 2.04%

-Incentive fees payable under investment advisory and management agreement (20% of net realized

-capital gains in excess of unrealized depreciation and 20% of pre-incentive fee net investment

-income)(6) 1.77%

-Interest payments on borrowed funds(7) 1.29%

-Dividend expense on mandatorily redeemable preferred stock(8) 3.27%

-Other expenses(9) 1.16%

-Total annual expenses (10) 12.86%
+Sales load (as a percentage of offering price) (1) - Offering expenses (as a percentage of offering price) (1) - Dividend reinvestment plan expenses (per sales transaction fee) 2) Up to \$25.00 Transact Fee Total stockholder transaction expenses (1) - Annual expenses (as a percentage of net assets attributable to common stock) (3) : Base Management fee(4) 3 Loan servicing fee(5) 2 Incentive fees payable under investment advisory and management agreement (20% of net realized capital gains in excess of unrealized depreciation and 20% of pre-incentive fee net investment income)(6) 1 Interest payments on borrowed funds(7) 1 Dividend expense on mandatorily redeemable preferred stock (8) 3 Other expenses(9) 1 Total annual expenses (10) 12

-- (1) The amounts set forth in the table above do not reflect the impact of any sales load or other offering expenses borne by Gladstone Investment and its stockholders.
+(1) The amounts set forth in the table above do not reflect the impact of any sales load or other offering expenses borne by Gladstone Investment and its stockholders.
 The prospectus supplement relating to an offering of securities pursuant to this prospectus will disclose the offering price and the estimated offering expenses and total stockholder transaction expenses borne by Gladstone Investment and its stockholders as a percentage of the offering price.
-In the event that securities to which this prospectus relates are sold to or through underwriters, the prospectus supplement will also disclose the applicable sales load. - (2) The expenses of the dividend reinvestment plan, if any, are included in stock record expenses, a component of "Other expenses."
-The participants in the dividend reinvestment plan will bear a pro rata share of brokerage commissions incurred with respect to open market purchases, if any.
-See "Dividend Reinvestment Plan" for information on the dividend reinvestment plan. - (3) The percentages presented in this table are gross of credits to any fees. - (4) In accordance with the Advisory Agreement between us and our Adviser, our annual base management fee is 2.00% (0.50% quarterly) of our average gross assets, which are defined as total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings, and adjusted appropriately for any share issuances or repurchases.
+In the event that securities to which this prospectus relates are sold to or through underwriters, the prospectus supplement will also disclose the applicable sales load.

+(2) The expenses of the dividend reinvestment plan, if any, are included in stock record expenses, a component of "Other expenses."
+If a participant elects by written notice to the plan agent prior to termination of his or her account to have the plan agent sell part or all of the shares held by the plan agent in the participant's account and remit the proceeds to the participant, the plan agent is authorized to deduct a transaction fee, plus per share brokerage commissions, from the proceeds.
+The participants in the dividend reinvestment plan will also bear a transaction fee, plus per share brokerage commissions, incurred with respect to open market purchases.
+See "Dividend Reinvestment Plan" for information on the dividend reinvestment plan.

+(3) The percentages presented in this table are gross of credits to any fees.

+(4) In accordance with the Advisory Agreement between us and our Adviser, our annual base management fee is 2.00% (0.50% quarterly) of our average gross assets, which are defined as total assets, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings, and adjusted appropriately for any share issuances or repurchases.
 In accordance with the requirements of the SEC, the table above shows our base management fee as a percentage of average net assets attributable to common stockholders.
 For purposes of the table, the annualized base management fee has been converted to 3.33% of the average net assets for the quarter ended March 31, 2017 by dividing the total annualized amount of the base management fee by our average net assets.
 The base management fee for the quarter ended March 31, 2017 before application of any credits was \$2.5 million.